-- (a) No change. - (b) Annual Fees. - (1) The annual fee or All-Inclusive Annual Listing Fee for any Company that lists on the Nasdaq Global Market (including the Nasdaq Global Select Market) upon emerging from bankruptcy will be the minimum annual listing fee specified in Rule 5910(c)(1) or IM-5910-1(d) for the first (pro rated) year that such a Company is listed and for each of the subsequent two full years. - (2) Any Company listing on Nasdaq upon emerging from bankruptcy that relists during the same year that it had previously paid an annual fee or All-Inclusive Annual Listing Fee will not be subject to a second annual fee in that year.
+- (a) No change.

+- (b) Annual Fees.

+- (1) The annual fee or All-Inclusive Annual Listing Fee for any Company that lists on the Nasdaq Global Market (including the Nasdaq Global Select Market) upon emerging from bankruptcy will be the minimum annual listing fee specified in Rule [5910(c)(1)] 5910 or IM-5910-1, as applicable, for the first ([pro rated]prorated) year that such a Company is listed and for each of the subsequent two full years.
+If a Company eligible for treatment under this paragraph transitions from the standard annual fee to the All-Inclusive Annual Listing Fee pursuant to IM-5910-1(b)(1), the Company's All-Inclusive Annual Listing Fee for each full year after it opts in, until the end of the period described in the preceding sentence, shall be the minimum All-Inclusive Annual Listing Fee specified in IM-5910-1.

+(2) Any Company listing on Nasdaq upon emerging from bankruptcy that relists during the same year that it had previously paid an annual fee or All-Inclusive Annual Listing Fee will not be subject to a second annual fee in that year.